vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

 It is not a full blown server like Express but is still plenty powerful.
 It can sit on top of Next and can be used to build APIs while also having an RPC like interface similar to `tRPC`.
 And you know for sure that any code running inside `Hono` is running on the server, including the middleware!

+And that is where we will stop for today.
+This was definitely a highly compressed take on React and Next.
+I am sure that there were many technical nuances I completely glossed over but my objective was to create a good mental model of the frontend world as I see it.

 ## Disclaimer